uber/uberscriptquery/README.md

-uScriptQuery
+UberScriptQuery
 ============

-uScriptQuery is a script query wrapper to run Spark SQL jobs.
+UberScriptQuery is a script query wrapper to run Spark SQL jobs.

 Apache Spark is a great tool to do data processing, and people usually end up writing a lot of similar Spark jobs.
 There is quite some development cost to write and maintain all these jobs.
 Also Spark is still mostly for developers.
 Other people like data analyst or data scientist may still feel a big learning curve to use Spark.